 Where the Committee is not minded to grant the application unconditionally, it should first move to consider whether the application should be granted with additional conditions.
-Additional conditions may include conditions restricting the validity of the licence to an area, for example granting a taxi driver licence for Zone 1 or Zone 2 only.
-Where the Committee chooses to impose additional conditions to a licence, the additional conditions must be reasonable (Paragraph 5 (2) Schedule 1, 1982 Act) and they must not relate to fire safety or any other matter dealt with under the Fire (Scotland) Act 2005.
-(Paragraph 5 (2A) Schedule 1, 1982 Act)
+Additional conditions may include conditions restricting the licensable activity, for example restricting the activity to certain times.
+Where the Committee chooses to impose additional conditions to a licence, the additional conditions must be reasonable (Paragraph 5 (2) Schedule 1, 1982 Act) and they must not relate to fire safety or any other matter dealt with under the Fire (Scotland) Act 2005 (Paragraph 5 (2A) Schedule 1, 1982 Act).

-In addition, it is important that the removal, variation or addition of conditions is not inconsistent with any of the mandatory licence conditions.
-(Paragraph 5 (2B) Schedule 1, 1982 Act)
+In addition, it is important that the removal, variation or addition of conditions is not inconsistent with any of the mandatory licence conditions (Paragraph 5 (2B) Schedule 1, 1982 Act).